Bombing of Berlin in World War II: The largest American raid on Berlin

-In the raid, led by Lieutenant-Colonel Robert Rosenthal of the 100th Bombardment Group flying in a pathfinder B-17G, s/n 44-8379 — commanding the entire First Air Division's bomber force on this raid — Friedrichstadt (the newspaper district), and Luisenstadt (both divided between the boroughs of Kreuzberg and Mitte, the central area) and some other areas, such as Friedrichshain, were severely damaged.
+In the raid, led by Lieutenant-Colonel Robert Rosenthal of the 100th Bombardment Group flying in an H2X-equipped pathfinder B-17G Fortress s/n 44-8379 — commanding the entire First Air Division's bomber force on this raid, Friedrichstadt (the newspaper district), and Luisenstadt (both divided between the boroughs of Kreuzberg and Mitte, the central area) and some other areas, such as Friedrichshain, were severely damaged.
 The bombs used in this raid consisted mostly of high explosive ordnance and not incendiary munitions.
 The area that suffered the greatest damage did not include railway main lines, which were more northern (Stadtbahn) and southern (Ringbahn).

 The bombing was so dense that it caused a city fire spreading eastwards, driven by the wind, over the south of Friedrichstadt and the northwest of neighboured Luisenstadt.
 The fire lasted for four days until it had burnt everything combustible in its range to ashes and after it had reached waterways, large thoroughfares, and parks that the fire could not jump over.
-Due to the exhaustion of German supplies the German anti-aircraft defense was under-equipped and weak so that out of the 1,600 US aircraft committed, only 36 were shot down and their crews taken as prisoners-of-war.
-First Air Division commander Lt.
-Col. Rosenthal was among those shot down and survived, but was rescued by the Soviet armed forces and eventually returned to England.
+Due to the exhaustion of German supplies, the German anti-aircraft defense was under-equipped and weak, so that out of the 1,600 US aircraft committed, only 36 were shot down and their crews taken as war prisoners.
+Rosenthal was among those shot down, but survived and was rescued by the Soviet armed forces and eventually returned to England.

-A number of monuments, such as French Luisenstadt Church, St. James Church, Jerusalem's Church, Luisenstadt Church, St. Michael's Church, St. Simeon Church, and the Marcher Protestant Consistory (today's entrance of Jewish Museum Berlin) as well as government and Nazi Party buildings were also hit, including the Reich Chancellery, the Party Chancellery, the Gestapo headquarters, and the People's Court.
-The Unter den Linden, Wilhelmstrasse and Friedrichstrasse areas were turned into seas of ruins.
-Among the dead was Roland Freisler, the infamous head justice of the People's Court.
+A number of monuments, such as French Luisenstadt Church, St. James Church, Jerusalem's Church, Luisenstadt Church, St. Michael's Church, St. Simeon Church, and the Marcher Protestant Consistory (today's entrance of Jewish Museum Berlin), as well as government and Nazi Party buildings were also hit, including the Reich Chancellery, the Party Chancellery, the Gestapo headquarters, and the People's Court.
+The Unter den Linden, Wilhelmstrasse and Friedrichstrasse areas were turned into expanses of ruins.
+Roland Freisler, the infamous head justice of the People's Court, was among the dead.
 The death toll amounted to 2,894, fewer than might have been expected because the raid took place in daytime with relatively few incendiary bombs.
-The number of wounded amounted to 20,000, and 120,000 were left homeless or "dehoused".
+The number of wounded amounted to 20,000, and 120,000 were left homeless ("dehoused").